ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 # Annotating documents
 {: #user-guide}

-The information in this section helps subject matter experts who have been asked to annotate industry documents use the Ground Truth Editor to complete the task.
+The information in this section helps subject matter experts who have been asked to annotate industry documents use the ground truth editor to complete the task.
 {: shortdesc}

 ## Workspace access